 It normally costs £14.50 to go into St Paul's Cathedral as a visitor,

-that take advantage of this, the uppermost 'Golden Gallery' is
+crowds that take advantage of this, the uppermost 'Golden Gallery' is

 closed, but the 'Stone Gallery' around the bottom of the dome was open,

-and photography is allowed there, unlike in the 'Whispering Gallery' underneath the dome.
+and photography is allowed there, unlike in the 'Whispering Gallery'

-although I've only put a few of the more interesting examples
+panoramas, although I've only put a few of the more interesting examples

 Lord Mayor's Show